Barcode Printer DPI: What DPI Means & Its Impact on Barcode Label Resolution

 50.024630.016670.012320.00833

-Mils is also used to determine the minimum distance at which a barcode scanner will be able to read the label.
+Mils is also used to determine the minimum distance at which a barcode reader will be able to scan the label.
 If your scanner reads a minimum bar width of 10 mils, it will not be able to read a 5 mil code.
 Label design software allows you to set the mils or x-dimension so that it will print with the correct specifications.

 Barcode Mils and DPI